josuneha/AzureBigData-analytics/Whiteboard design session/WDS trainer guide - Big data and visualization.md

     ![In the On-Demand Delay Predictions flowchart, a Flight Delays Web Portal icon has one arrow labeled "1.
 Query for weather forecast," pointing to a 3rd Party API, labeled "Forecasted Airport Weather Data (API).
 A second arrow labeled "2.
 Query for delay prediction providing weather forecast and flight data," points to containerized AI Services.](media/on-demand-delay-predictions.png 'On-Demand Delay Predictions flowchart')

-2. AWT has shown interest in not only scoring a flight at a time (based on a customer's request), but also doing scoring in large chunks so that they could show summaries of predicted flight delays across the United States.
+2. MT has shown interest in not only scoring a flight at a time (based on a customer's request), but also doing scoring in large chunks so that they could show summaries of predicted flight delays across the United States.
 What changes would you need to make to your ML model to support this?

     The model should be created in such a way that data is prepared and featurized in a consistent way each time it is executed.
 This way, it can be used equally well for both interactive and batch scoring.
 The model should be provided within an Azure Databricks notebook that accepts input parameters that point to the file location of the data that needs to be batch processed.
 This can be implemented via Azure Data Factory (v2) by adding a Linked Service to Azure Databricks and configuring the path and parameters to send to the notebook.
 By using ADF, they can apply the operational model to data as it is moved to the proper location in Azure storage.
 The scored results will be available in Blob storage after processing, and with the scheduled pipeline new data will be processed automatically, on the schedule indicated by the pipeline.

 _Visualization and reporting_

-1. Is Power BI an option for AWT to use in visualizing the flight delays?
+1. Is Power BI an option for MT to use in visualizing the flight delays?

-    Yes, Power BI is a good option for AWT.
+    Yes, Power BI is a good option for MT.
 Power BI can perform what is called a Direct Query against Apache Spark hive data sources as well as an Import query that copies the data into Power BI managed datasets from Spark.

 2. If so, explain:

     a.
-How would AWT load the data and plot it on a map?
+How would MT load the data and plot it on a map?
 What specific components would you use and how would you configure them to display the data?

     The data would be set up as a query against Spark that loads the predicted flight delay for each airport location.
 They would use the map visualization to display a delay indicator for a particular flight at a particular airport.